fmExcense/compositeurdigital.github.io/en/image.md

 # Image

-Use this type of content to display a picture, a non-interactive map, single page document, etc.
+This type is used to to display pictures, non-interactive maps, single page documents, etc.

 ## Interaction within the Compositeur Digital